KNowledgeOnWebScale/hedge-spec/examples/uc-14/description-14.md

 # Use Case Description

 Access by non-healthcare professional as data controller to specific subset of data (e.g. lab test results of one specific blood sampling, like a glucose test) for 24h.
 Using a SPARQL query.
+Data subset defined from the patient's policy side.

 For that:
 - The user has a [policy](policy-14.ttl) that allows a subset of her health data to be read by a non-healthcare professional for 24h.